 In search of opportunities for funding shared EP research

 Different sources for funding were discussed.
 Aleya promised to check the TEMPUS funds.
 The next call for Cost-proposals will open in January and close in March 2007.
 This means that we should start preparing for a proposal of 2-3 pages that focuses on a specific scientific issue (see one accepted proposal http://cevug.ugr.es/massive/ ).
 There are of course other funding opportunities, such as KFW, the EU 7th framework.
 I just heard that a new programme, called Life Long Learning, that succeeds Socrates and Leonardo, has been launched.
 The first call will be published at the end of 2006 and universities can apply in February/March 2007.
 It will comprise policy projects, modernizing universities, virtual universities, student mobility etc. The problem with, for example, the program for virtual campuses has been that the proposal requires a great deal of prior experience which the group does not so far have.
 So, hopefully this new programme might suit us.
 However, the procedures with EU funds are usually quite slow and bureaucratic.
-Lobbying in
+Lobbying in Brussels is a must.

 The group decided to work on a joint proposal for COST.
 On the basis of a quick analysis of the specialities represented in the group, the shared theme could be research and promotion of “Healthy or active living environments”.
 Active living is quite close to healthy environments but concentrates more on the relationship between the physical and social environment and the active life-style of the individual and different groups (for instance in the prevention of obesity; see Sallis, James et al. 2006 An ecological approach to creating active living communities.
 Annual Review of Public Health, 27,1,297-322).
 The general theme could then be approached through different working groups focusing on E-B theory, concepts and methodology, urban quality for different groups (children, elderly etc.), planning, design and evaluation, as well as pedagogy, dissemination and embedding of active living environments.
 The latter would the comprise varying e-learning and virtual teaching techniques (Figure 1)